Jump to the content of the page

 Due to the broad scope of film manufacture and its downstream processing, requirements of the applicable test method vary greatly.
 The objectives of the tests can be very different in nature.

 In the second step, the plastic films are tested after the extrusion or blow molding process.
 In addition to testing film thickness, a variety of other mechanical characteristics are important.
+These include strength, strain, yield strength, and the tensile modulus in the longitudinal and transverse directions of the film.
+Toughness is also important, which is determined using impact tests.
 In the case of multilayer films, adhesion between the layers is crucial.

 Yet the focus lies on other characteristics during and after processing, including adhesive strength, weldability, and strength of adhesives and joints.
 If sharp objects are packaged, the puncture resistance of the film is measured.
 Understanding the coefficient of friction is interesting for packing machines or in film printing.
 Changes in light and moisture is also important when evaluating thin sheeting and plastic films.